 Indulging the Quality Conscious(™)

-By now, I’m sure you realize Sedona Dentist Roy Daniels’ approach is very different from what you’ve experienced in the past.
+By now, I’m sure you realize Sedona Dentist Chris Marsh’s approach is very different from what you’ve experienced in the past.
 If you bring your x-ray with you, we’d be glad to offer you a second opinion dentist visit based on our conservative, evidence based, minimally invasive approach.
 We’ll discuss the difference between elective and necessary treatment choices.
 We always try to preserve natural tooth structure where possible.

 We are happy to provide a second opinion for those who have questions about a proposed treatment plan.
-For a single tooth, we are always happy to provide this service for no fee if you bring a current x-ray of the area.

 The dental office is always a nerve-racking place.
 We go because we want to stay healthy and keep our teeth.
 It is less nerve racking when you have a good relationship with your doctor and office staff.
 But what do you do if that relationship and history isn’t there?
 Do you go forward with proposed treatment on good faith?
 Are your nerves and gut telling you otherwise?